tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 <ExpansionPanel title="Paul Baran's On Distributed Communications">

-In 1964, before major discoveries and developments such as public-key cryptographic systems and P2P networking Paul Baran published a paper [On Distributed Communications](https://www.rand.org/content/dam/rand/pubs/research_memoranda/2006/RM3420.pdf).
+In 1964, before major discoveries and developments such as public-key cryptographic systems and P2P networking, Paul Baran published a paper called [On Distributed Communications](https://www.rand.org/content/dam/rand/pubs/research_memoranda/2006/RM3420.pdf).
 In it, Baran attempted to differentiate between diverse degrees of decentralization.

 Centralization and decentralization were attributes introduced long before to describe political systems and power structures.
 In Baran’s conceptualization, a spectrum of network typologies exists.
 The main point of differentiation between the different typologies is the number of so-called **points of failure**.
-After Baran introduced his typology accompanied by developments in networks, databases, computing, and cryptography, a more detailed continuum of typologies was proposed.
+After Baran introduced his typology - accompanied by developments in networks, databases, computing, and cryptography - a more detailed continuum of typologies was proposed.
 Among other aspects, the importance of resource and power control was emphasized.

 </ExpansionPanel>

 You will see the term _decentralized_ come up a lot in blockchain literature.
 What exactly constitutes a distributed vs. decentralized system is a hotly debated subject.
 Complicating things further is the fact that systems can be a mix of both.
-There were different network typologies proposed.
-Some view resource and power control as important aspects to differentiate networks.
-Still differentiating distributed and decentralized networks by the location and control of resources includes a linear spectrum notion of centralization in networks.
+Different network typologies have been proposed; some view resource and power control as important aspects to differentiate networks; still, differentiating distributed and decentralized networks by the location and control of resources includes a linear spectrum notion of centralization in networks.

 <HighlightBox type="tip">